All Episodes

 They get in a tizzy when a woman is nominated by a Republican.

-Black minority women, and that's breaking up.
+Blacks, minorities, women, and that's breaking up.

-Democratic Party is totally fractured, and they're losing their base because people are moving towards the right and voting for Republicans.
+Democratic Party is totally fractured and they're losing their base because people are moving towards the right and voting for Republicans.

-Case in point, Leo Tyrrell.
+Case in point, Leo Terrell.

 There's always hope, Leo.

-All right, congrats on your win.
+Congrats on your win.

 There, I said it publicly.